Graduate Advisement-Current Students

 This exam serves as the first dissertation committee meeting where the student presents a thesis proposal and plan of study.
 This first meeting and submission of the completed program of study must be on file with the Graduate School by the end of their fourth semester of residence.
 The doctoral student gives a PowerPoint presentation of ~ 30 minutes describing the proposed area of research including why it is important to the advancement of the field.
 Based on the student's presentation and Q&A session, the committee evaluates if he/she is qualified to pursue a Ph.D. here, and in the topic area.
 Some faculty in our Department see the student preparing and defending a written research proposal for the Ph.D. work that is almost a contract; other faculty use the Qualifier Exam as an all-around evaluation of the student, program of study, and science area.
 You should contact your dissertation advisor as soon as you can to find out what will be expected of you on this exam, since its format (but not the general purpose) does vary from program to program within our Department.
 The student should leave a successful Qualifier Exam with a signed Program of Study form.

 Ph.D.
 Comprehensive Exam

-This is usually taken within two weeks of a successful written comp exam.
+This is usually taken within two weeks of the written comp exam.
 The student's committee usually meets in the examination room first, without the student, to discuss his/her written comps or any other issues about the student that are considered important, and then the committee will invite him/her into the examination room.
-Many committees prefer to forego a formal presentation from the student on his/her Ph.D. work and go directly to questions from the committee.
-The committee chair typically leads off with the first question to get things started, and then each committee member takes a turn.
+The committee members then ask questions to assess the candidate's knowledge of the field and capability as an imminent Ph.D.
+The committee chair typically leads, and each committee member takes a turn.
 Each committee member can ask anything they like for as long as they wish, but normally the questions focus on what's related to the student's subject area and background.